Sweet Potato Pancakes

 - Food processor to make the sweet potato puree

-- Large Stoneware Bowl to mix the pancake batter in
+- Large mixing bowl to make the pancake batter in

 - Liquid measuring cup to measure and mix the wet ingredients with